Johnson refuses to rule out windfall tax on energy giants - NewsBreak

 It follows an admission by BP chief executive Bernard Looney, who said his firm’s investment plans would not be affected by a windfall tax.

-In an interview with LBC, the Prime Minister said that, while he still does not like such taxes because of the impact on investment, it is something that will have to be considered.
+In an interview with LBC, the Prime Minister said that while he still does not like such taxes because of the impact on investment, it is something that they would have to consider.

 Pressed on Mr Looney’s comments, Mr Johnson said: “Well, you know, then we’ll have to look it.”